Write to heal because it is your right to heal.

 With more evidence—just do a quick Google search—it’s no wonder that so many healers suggest writing as a mental health tool.

-Why Writing Works
+Why Writing to heal Works

 I believe writing is powerful because it creates a physical manifestation for all our thoughts and feelings.
 Putting words to paper allows us to process our mental state, our fears, our dreams, and ideas.